In this article:

 It is important that the child and family feel that the monitoring involves their concerns first and foremost since ADHD impacts a child’s life and that of the family in many ways.

 There needs to be coordination of understanding the levels of functioning of the child in all environments in order to assure success personally, in school, and at home.

 According to the body weight set point theory, the weight of an individual is influenced by hormonal, genetic, and metabolic factors.
 (6) Therefore, slow weight gain or obesity can be monitored well through visits to the doctor.

-Psychological problems, such as anxiety and depression can also be the underlying cause of childhood obesity.
+Some disorders that can cause obesity are Prader-Willi syndrome (7) and hypothyroidism.
+(8) Psychological problems, such as anxiety and depression can also be the underlying cause of childhood obesity.
 (9)

 Depression in Children

 Depressive episodes can cause many different symptoms in children, such as irritability and isolation.
 (10)

 Involved parents who regularly and routinely interact with their children through play, eating together, and having some time every day to check in with each other to see how things are going can detect a change in wellness in their children.

 Children tend to consume a variety of foods and unpleasant things, which often lead to abdominal pain.
 Abdominal pain is one of the most difficult symptoms to sort out for both parents and physicians.